Premier Education

 Childminder

-A private childcare provider such as a childminder may be a good option for you during the holidays if you need reliable cover and can afford the cost.
+Childcare providers such as a childminder may be a good option for you during the holidays if you need reliable cover and can afford the cost.
 Childminders look after children in their own home, all year round.
 They must be Ofsted registered and are limited to caring for a maximum of six children under eight.

 It’s worth remembering that the childminder will likely want to take a holiday too, so make sure you find out when these dates are so you can make alternative arrangements.